missionpinball/mpf-docs/docs/gmc/reference/mpf-display.md

 The Godot Editor *Inspector* panel provides the following parameters for the `MPFDisplay` node:

+### allow_empty:

+Single value, type: `bool`.
+Default `false`

+If enabled, this display will render an empty screen if all slides are removed.
+If disabled (default), this display will persist the current slide even after its removal has been requested, until a new slide is triggered.

+This is useful for situations where the game is shifting from one mode to another, and the running mode stops before the new mode starts.
+The ending mode's *clear* event will trigger the slide to be removed some fraction of a second before the starting mode's *mode_(name)_started* event triggers the new slide to be shown.

+That scenario would result in a brief flash of a blank display, which is not desirable for most users.
+By disabling `allow_empty`, the outgoing slide will remain in the display until the next one replaces it.

 ### is_default:

 Single value, type: `bool`.
 Default: `false`